xlcollaborative/xlc-agreement/agreement.md

 2.  the complete text of the proposal

-3.  whether [majority approval](#majority) or [supermajority approval](#supermajority) is required
+3.  the voting standard required

 4.  the date of the [deadline](#deadline)

 ### Casting Votes

 Contributors may vote by replying to a message soliciting votes using the same communication system.
-Messages like "I approve.", "I vote in favor.", and "Aye" indicate a vote in favor.
-Messages like "I oppose.", "I vote against.", and "Nay" indicate a vote against.
+Messages like "I approve.", "I vote in favor.", and "Aye" count as votes in favor.
+Messages like "I oppose.", "I vote against.", and "Nay" count as votes against.

 ### Tallying Votes

 To tally votes, the contributor who solicited votes must ensure that each vote message is [circulated](#circulating-messages).
 If the communication system enables forwarding messages verbatim, such as by forwarding e-mail, the contributor must forward vote messages verbatim.
-If a voting contributor [circulates](#circulating-messages) their vote themself, the contributor soliciting votes does not have to [circulate](#circulating-messages) it again.
+If a voting contributor [circulates](#circulating-messages) their vote themself, the contributor soliciting votes need not [circulate](#circulating-messages) it again.

 ### Reporting Results